The True Stories Behind 2018's Biggest Mafia Biopic

-The second is a John Travolta-helmed movie project called Gotti, and we’ve been waiting a while for this movie to reach theaters.
-Originally, Gotti was scheduled to be released in December 2018, then was delayed to June 15, 2108.
+The second is a John Travolta-helmed movie project called Gotti, and we’ve been waiting a while for this movie to reach cinemas.
+Originally, Gotti was scheduled to be released in December 2018, then was delayed to 15th June 2108.
 The production itself was arduous and years long.
 Gotti switched directors, distributors, and titles midway through production.

 The movie, which is based off of John Gotti Jr.’s 2015 self-published memoir, Shadow of My Father, jumps intermittently through the famous mafioso’s life.
 All the characters are based off of real figures.
 Here’s what you need to know before seeing Gotti.